-The Committee also discussed with our internal audit manager and the internal audit team and our independent registered public accounting firm the overall scope and plans for their respective audits.
-The Committee meets periodically with the internal audit manager and internal audit team and our independent registered public accounting firm, with and without management present, to discuss the results of their examinations, their evaluations of our internal controls and the overall quality of our financial reporting.
-The Committee also meets in executive session separately with the internal audit manager and internal audit team, our independent registered public accounting firm and Company management at least annually.
+The Committee also discussed with our internal audit team and our independent registered public accounting firm the overall scope and plans for their respective audits.
+The Committee meets periodically with our internal audit team and our independent registered public accounting firm, with and without management present, to discuss the results of their examinations, their evaluations of our internal controls and the overall quality of our financial reporting.
+The Committee also meets in executive session separately with the internal audit team, our independent registered public accounting firm and generate a set of the session separately with the internal audit team, our independent registered public accounting firm and Company management at least annually.

-In reliance on the reviews and the discussions referred to above, the Committee recommended to the Board that the audited financial statements be included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2021, for filing with the SEC.
-The Committee also reappointed our independent registered public accounting firm for our 2022 fiscal year.
+In reliance on the reviews and the discussions referred to above, the Committee recommended to the Board that the audited financial statements be included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2022, for filing with the SEC.
+The Committee also reappointed our independent registered public accounting firm for our 2023 fiscal year.